jmoggridge/tyrosine_recombinases_and_RIT_elements/README.md

  - Created a new set of model specifications, including larger search grid for glmnet and rpart models, added random forest models with 5 mtry parameters.
  - Implemented new recipe with SMOTE and normalization (within CV)
  - Executed nested 3-fold CV, 3-repeats.
 Results look awesome again (too awesome).
+ - Had to fix many bugs in functions arising from adding SMOTE and different recipes...

 #### June 10th